CoraTO-Server/.github/profile/readme.md

 # Technical Standards & Ethical Commitments

-**Open Source Commitment:** Tools and resources we develop will be openly shared, empowering other communities to thrive alongside ours.

 **Security and Privacy:** We employ advanced encryption (MD5 & Argon2id) to protect your data and ensure privacy.

 **Ethical Stance on Redemption:** We believe in second chances.
 People deserve opportunities to grow, change, and contribute positively, provided they demonstrate sincerity and meaningful effort.